US Foreign Aid per Country: Who Gets the Most?

 How Much Money Does The US Give to Other Countries: South America

 The United States and Colombia are diplomatic and trade allies.
 Congress appropriated more than $10 billion to support various programs between 2000 and 2016.
 About 20% of those were financed through the US Department of Defense.
-Since 2017, Congress has granted approximately $1.2 billion in additional help for Colombia.
+Since 2017, Congress has granted roughly $1.5 billion in additional help for Colombia.

 The United States established a diplomatic relationship with Peru in 1827.
 It was strengthened in 2009 with the United States-Peru Trade Promotion Agreement (PTPA).
-Since then, the intention of one of the largest US foreign aid by country per capita efforts has been to provide farmers an alternative livelihood in areas with coca (the plant base of cocaine), to maintain sustainable natural resource management.
+Since then, the aim of US foreign aid spending has been to provide farmers an alternative livelihood in areas with coca (the plant base of cocaine), to maintain sustainable natural resource management.
 They also aim to undermine corruption and to promote effective governance and rule of law, and support defense cooperation.

-The U. S supported Peru’s National Forestry Wildlife System in 2017, introducing new strategy that would help track timber and stop illegal shipments.
+The US supported Peru’s National Forestry Wildlife System in 2017, introducing a new strategy that would help track timber and stop illegal shipments.

-According to the data on foreign aid given by country, USAID and the government of Brazil act together to improve change in other countries, notably in Africa and Latin America.
+The government of Brazil acts together with the US government to improve change in other countries, notably in Africa and Latin America.
 Through trilateral technical aid, they have carried out food security programs to raise agricultural productivity, improve food security, and address school nutrition in Honduras, Haiti, and Mozambique.

-In August 2014, USAID signed an agreement with the government of Brazil.
-It was to aid biodiversity conservation in the Amazon, trilateral technical help for other countries in targeted areas and resources to find solutions for the conservation of biodiversity and sustainable socio-economic livelihoods of the Amazon.
+In August 2014, USAID signed an agreement with the government of Brazil to aid biodiversity conservation in the Amazon and provide trilateral technical help for other countries in targeted areas.
+The agreement participants will supply resources to find solutions for the conservation of biodiversity and sustainable socio-economic livelihoods of the Amazon.

-Is September 2019, the US provided an additional $120 million in humanitarian aid for emergency food and health aid for Venezuelans leaving the corrupt rule of Nicolas Maduro.
+Since 2016, Venezuela has been receiving increasing amounts of assistance from the US foreign aid budget.
+In 2020, the amount peaked at over $160 billion.
+The aid is mostly intended for emergency food and health aid for Venezuelans, leaving the corrupt rule of Nicolas Maduro.
 These supplies of groceries, nutrition biscuits, vitamin supplements, hygiene products, and medicinal aid.
-According to the United States, this will help force Venezuelan President Nicolas Maduro from power.

 Venezuela’s political and economic crisis is seen as one of the world’s deepest economic falls outside of a war or natural disaster.
-The GDP declined to $2,547 from $3,410 the year before.
+In 2021, GDP per capita declined to $1,541 from $5,178 the year before.

 Why Is Foreign Aid Given: Asia

 Iraq is one of the biggest recipients of United States foreign aid in the world.
-In 2018, the United States provided $347,860,000 to help stabilize the region.
+The US has continually been sending financial and material aid to help stabilize the region.
 They also provided economic aid for the destruction of world oil prices, the stabilization of territories gained back from the Islamic State, and humanitarian aid to the needs of displaced citizens.
-The funding also provides food, clean drinking water, emergency services, support for local businesses, and the rebuilding of health and education services.
+The funding also provides food, clean drinking water, emergency services, support for local businesses, and the rebuilding of health and education infrastructure.

 Foreign Aid Statistics by Country: Africa

 The United States and Nigeria are political and economic partners.
-The US foreign aid by country statistics shows that Nigeria is provided humanitarian services in areas ruined by the terrorist group Boko Haram, lessen poverty.
-They also fund the Strengthening Integrated Delivery of HIV/AIDS Services (SIDHAS) program, as well as a plethora of malaria programs.
+The US foreign aid statistics show that humanitarian services provided to the areas ruined by the terrorist group Boko Haram result in lessening poverty.
+The aid also funds the Strengthening Integrated Delivery of HIV/AIDS Services (SIDHAS) program, as well as a plethora of malaria programs.
 The US government and USAID have provided more than $526.7 million in humanitarian aid since 2017.
 They continue to be one of the greatest humanitarian benefactors to the region.

 US Aid to Other Countries: Oceania